Skip to main content

 The photograph must be signed and dated by the signatory under the certification.

-Change of name and/or title – it is the registrant’s responsibility to ensure that their personal details remain up to date.
-To change your name and/or title, portal.psni.org.uk/Account/Login
+It is the registrant’s responsibility to ensure that their personal details remain up to date.

-Change of email address – it is the registrant’s responsibility to ensure that their contact details remain up to date.
 To change your email address, please send an email to registration@psni.org.uk stating your name, registration number and the email address that you want to use.

-The registration year in Northern Ireland runs from 1 June to 31 May annually therefore to retain registration you will be required to complete the retention process (including paying registration fees) on 01 June every year after first registration.
+The registration year in Northern Ireland runs from 01 June to 31 May annually therefore to retain registration you will be required to complete the retention process (including paying registration fees) on 01 June every year after first registration.

 Registrants, who wish to be voluntarily removed from the register of Pharmaceutical Chemists in Northern Ireland, may apply to leave in accordance with Regulation 7(6) of the Council of the Pharmaceutical Society of Northern Ireland (Fitness to Practise and Disqualification) Regulations (Northern Ireland) 2012.
 Normally, registrants who are subject to fitness to practise procedures will not be permitted to remove their name from the register by voluntary request.